Get insider access

 Can a robot vacuum fully replace a conventional vacuum?

 Generally speaking, robot vacuums aren't a wholesale replacement for a full-size, manually operated machine.
 Most models on the market aren't powerful enough to deal with heavy debris or large piles of material, so you'll want to keep a conventional model on standby for bigger cleaning jobs.
-That said, robovacs have their market niche covered when it comes to "maintenance" cleaning; that's to say, frequent, low-intensity cleaning sessions that ensure there won't be a buildup of dust or lightweight dirt.
+That said, robot vacuums have their market niche covered when it comes to "maintenance" cleaning; that's to say, frequent, low-intensity cleaning sessions that ensure there won't be a buildup of dust or lightweight dirt.

 Are robot vacuums worth it?

-Honestly, that'll depend entirely on what your expectations are, not to mention your budget.
+Honestly, that'll depend entirely on your expectations, not to mention your budget.
 You don't necessarily need to spend a fortune on something that offers reasonable overall performance.
 Spending somewhere in the region of $200-$300 can net you a robot vacuum with LIDAR mapping, relatively advanced automation capabilities, and decent overall debris pickup performance.
 A good example of this kind of option would be the Wyze Robot Vacuum.
 The above attributes are generally enough for most, as many models in this price bracket are quick to map out your home, smart enough not to get stuck too frequently, and powerful enough to deal with most kinds of messes.

 If you want to spend less than that, you're likely to be looking at a robot vacuum with a rudimentary random-pathing bump navigation system, like the iRobot Roomba 694; these systems don't generate a coverage map of your home and aren't especially time efficient; while they might achieve good overall room coverage, they're pretty slow in doing so, and are far more liable to getting stuck on obstacles and cleaning the same area more than once.